-Miyajima Island Hiroshima: Best Things to Do
+Miyajima Island: Best Things to Do

 *Please note that this article contains affiliate links.

-1. Istukushima Shrine
+1. Visit Istukushima Shrine

 Itsukushima Shrine (厳島神社) is a Shinto shrine on Itsukushima island (also known as Miyajima) in Hiroshima prefecture and mostly known for its floating red torii gate.
 The shrine complex is listed as a UNESCO World Heritage Site, and the Japanese government has designated several buildings and possessions as National Treasures.

-2. The Floating Red Torii Gate
+2. Take Photos at the Floating Torii Gate

 The great symbol of the island.
 This 18 m high/6 t red torii gate stands there to represent the island to us.